Trevor Oaks

 Trevor Scott Oaks (born March 26, 1993) is an American former professional baseball pitcher.
-He was drafted by the Los Angeles Dodgers in the 7th round of the 2014 MLB Draft.
-He played one season in Major League Baseball (MLB) in 2018 for the Kansas City Royals.
+He was drafted by the Los Angeles Dodgers in the 7th round of the 2014 MLB draft.
+He played one season in Major League Baseball (MLB) for the Kansas City Royals in 2018.

 Career

 Oaks attended Woodcrest Christian High School in Riverside, California.
 He played one season of college baseball at Biola University.
 He then transferred to California Baptist University where he played for one season, with a 10-0 record and 1.68 ERA in 15 starts.
-He was drafted by the Los Angeles Dodgers in the 7th round of the 2014 MLB Draft, and signed for a signing bonus of $161,600.

 Los Angeles Dodgers

+Oaks was drafted by the Los Angeles Dodgers in the 7th round, with the 219th overall selection, of the 2014 MLB draft, and signed for a signing bonus of $161,600.

-Oaks began his professional career with the Ogden Raptors in 2014, where he was 5–2 with a 6.81 ERA in 14 games.
-In 2015, he pitched in 23 games (21 starts) between the Great Lakes Loons and the Rancho Cucamonga Quakes and had an 8–5 record and 2.65 ERA.
+Oaks began his professional career with the rookie-level Ogden Raptors in 2014, where he was 5–2 with a 6.81 ERA with 29 strikeouts in 14 games.
+In 2015, he pitched in 23 games (21 starts) between the Single-A Great Lakes Loons and High-A Rancho Cucamonga Quakes, and logged a cumulative 8–5 record and 2.65 ERA with 74 strikeouts across 125 2/3 innings pitched.

-For the 2016 season, he pitched in four games for the Quakes, and 10 each for the Tulsa Drillers and Oklahoma City Dodgers, with a 14–3 record and 2.74 ERA.
-In 2017, he made 15 starts (and one relief appearance) for Oklahoma City and was 4–3 with a 3.64 ERA.
+For the 2016 season, Oaks pitched in four games for the Quakes, and 10 each for the Double-A Tulsa Drillers and Triple-A Oklahoma City Dodgers, accumulating an aggregate 14–3 record and 2.74 ERA with 108 strikeouts over 152 innings of work.
+In 2017, he made 15 starts (and one relief appearance) for Oklahoma City and was 4–3 with a 3.64 ERA an 72 strikeouts.
 His season was cut short by an oblique injury suffered in July.
-The Dodgers added him to the 40-man roster on November 20, 2017.
+The Dodgers added Oaks to the 40-man roster on November 20, 2017, in order to protect him from the Rule 5 draft.